append-at/datecapture/README.md

 datecapture
 -----------

-Parses dates in natural language, especially  for korean.
-Basically, it's a wrapper of [chrono-node](https://npmjs.com/package/chrono-node) except for Korean— which is hard to parse due to it's grammatical structure.
+Parses dates in natural language, especially  for Korean.
+Basically, it's a wrapper of [chrono-node](https://npmjs.com/package/chrono-node) along with Korean support— which is hard to parse due to its grammatical structure.

-Optimized for calendar apps, as it extracts a date interval and a subject of the event from the text.
+It is optimized for calendar apps, as it extracts a date interval and an event subject from the text.

 ## Installation